Kamlesh-Chamoli/Test1/README.md

 <img width="425" height="307" alt="Total Loan (Middle aged) Having Mortgage" src="https://github.com/user-attachments/assets/249dedd5-03a5-4977-b3c1-f664927e7c6e" />

- - Step 17 : DAX is used to find "Number of Loans"
+ - Step 16 : DAX is used to find "Number of Loans"
 ```bash

              Number of Loans = COUNTROWS(FILTER('Loan_default part 412',NOT(ISBLANK('Loan_default part 412'[LoanID]))))
  ```
 Line chart is used to show "Number of Loans By Education Type"
+- Step 17 : A Rounded rectangle is added at top of page using Inset>Shape>Rounded rectangle.Text written inside it is "Financial Risk matrics"
  - Step 18 : DAX is used to find "YoY Loan amount change"
 ```bash